hassan-mehedi/crown_gift_management_api/README.md

-# Crown Gift Management API
+# Crown Stock Issue Management API

-This is a RESTful API for managing gifts built with Node.js, Express, MongoDB, TypeScript, and Zod validation.
+This is a RESTful API for managing stock issues built with Node.js, Express, MongoDB, TypeScript, and Zod validation.

 ## Features

--   CRUD operations for gifts, stock items, and receivers
+-   CRUD operations for stock issues, stock items, and receivers
 -   User authentication using JWT
 -   Data validation using Zod
 -   TypeScript for type safety